-Kazuhiro Ohira was appointed as company auditor of IIJ in June 2010.
+Kazuhiro Ohira has been a company auditor of IIJ since June 2010.
 Mr. Ohira is a company auditor of Trust Networks, NCJ, IIJ-Global, Trinity and RYUKOSHA.
 Mr. Ohira was General Manager of International Business Management Dept. of Dai-Ichi Life Insurance Company, Ltd.